 a narrative begins to emerge when the content created for my review of Paul's Motor Inn is viewed together. themes of isolation and solitude are apparent in the work, and because i used the voice of actor, Rod Steiger, saying "get the writing idea out of your head," throughout many of the vignettes i created, the business traveler featured in these short clips seems predisposed to a life in sales despite any aspirations for something more creative.

-Paul’s Motor Inn as a travel review for Trip Advisor didn’t last long on the pages of their website.
-The work violated Trip Advisor’s terms and conditions because it was deemed to be a fictional stay, and was promptly removed.
-The work exposed the blurred lines between what is real and what is story — in the context of the thousands of reviews that are written every day by the Trip Advisor community.
-How many of those actually happened in the way their short narratives describe?
+i uploaded my still images and video clips, along with a 2000 word review to Trip Advisor's page dedicated to Paul's Motor Inn where it was promptly removed because it was deemed as a fictional stay.
+Paul's Motor Inn exposeed the blurred lines between what is real and what is story — in context to the thousands of reviews that are written every day by the Trip Advisor community. upon viewing Paul's Motor Inn, one is confronted with the question, how much of the reviews we rely on so heavily to make decisions actually happened in the way their short narratives describe?